Háblame Bajito: Background and composition

 "I feel proud of the result of so many hours of work in the studio and I am happy to see one more of my dreams fulfilled.
 I still can't believe that today I am collaborating with artists that I admired since my childhood in Andalusia."

 About the collaboration, 50 Cent stated, "from the first time I heard it, I knew it would be a success," while Mahone added that the track can be something fans can relate to.

+During the song's development, Mateo played "Háblame Bajito" for Bad Bunny after meeting him in a recording studio in Miami.
+According to himself, Bad Bunny declined the proposal to collaborate on the track, and Mateo later described the rejection as disappointing because he admired him as an artist.

 Critical reception

 Los 40 described the track as, "A song that bets on urban sound.
 With a very catchy chorus, the song relies on bilingual lyrics that you won't be able to get out of your head."

 Music video

 The music video for "Háblame Bajito" premiered on December 8, 2017.
 The video was filmed in Los Angeles and New York City.
 It was directed by Mike Ho and Jesse Terrero.